Homestead Poultry

 • Have your cleaning and care supplies handy and in easy to get locations.
 This will save you time from having to look around for the items you need.

 Traveling during the holidays can get tricky when you have chickens (and the weather is cold).
-If your coop is set up properly, you may be able to leave for one overnight and your chickens should be fine.
+If your coop is set up properly, you may be able to leave for an overnight, or even 2 nights, and your chickens should be fine.

-This would mean that your feeders can hold enough food for two days, your waters will not get frozen and can hold enough water to last two days, and you either have an automatic chicken door or you have someone who is willing to open and close the door for the one night and morning.
-Make sure you check the weather as well, you would not want to leave your flock without supervision during very cold spells (teens or negatives).
+This would mean that your feeders can hold enough food for two days, your waters will not get frozen and can hold enough water to last two days, and you either have an automatic chicken door or you have someone who is willing to open and close the door in the morning and evening.
+Make sure you check the weather as well, you would not want to leave your flock without daily care during very cold spells (teens or negatives).

-Leaving your flock for longer periods of time would be trickier.
-I highly recommend you check out my post on Finding Chicken Sitters to help you find someone who is willing to look after your flock.
-Here are just a few points to keep in mind.
+Leaving your flock for longer periods of time is trickier, but the help of a chicken sitter can make it possible.
+Check out my post on 6 Tips for Finding Chicken Sitters to help you find someone who is willing to look after your flock.
+To get you started, here are a few points to keep in mind:

-• Make sure you have a quarantine pen set up just in case.
+• Make sure you have a quarantine pen set up just in case a chicken becomes ill or injured.

-• Your coop and enclosure should be well predator proofed.
+• Your coop and enclosure should be predator-proof.

-• An automatic chicken door would be very helpful.
-The chicken sitter may only need to care for your flock once a day if the door opens and closes on its own.
+• An automatic chicken coop door would be very helpful.
+The chicken sitter may only need to care for your flock once a day if the coop door opens and closes on its own.

-• The flock’s water should be able to stay unfrozen and should be able to last at least a day and a half.
+• Your flock’s water should be able to stay unfrozen and should be able to last at least 2 days.
+Consider investing in a heated water base or heated pet bowls.

 • Make sure the chicken sitter knows how to put salve on chickens’ combs and wattles for frostbite prevention.

 One of the last practical holiday management tips that I want to share with you has to do with your flock’s diet.
 The winter holiday season is often a time of baking, cooking, and big meals!
-Often times we like to share our leftovers or scraps with our chickens.
+As a modern pioneer, I like to make sure none of the leftovers or scraps go to waste.
+So… my homestead flock usually gets a supplemented diet during the holiday season!

 Chickens can make great ‘composters’ and help save you from having to throw away food.
 However, chickens need to watch what they eat too.
 The wrong foods or even too much of the right foods can cause problems.